LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * Create an inaccessible site, with a perfect automated checker score
 * And, finally there are examples out there that fulfil the same purpose of this one

-You'd be right in thinking this exercise probably felt wrong, it goes against everything I have been doing for several years.
-But it also kinda felt fun, in an odd kind of way, not an evil genius kind of feeling, but more of a "Jeez, people actually get paid to write code like this on actual websites" kind of way.
-Yeah, that was a thinly veiled dig at devs that do not care, come at me.
+You'd be right in thinking this exercise felt all kinds of wrong wrong, because it did.
+The development part goes against everything I have been doing for several years, which is of course something I strogly believe in and advocate for, sites that work for all.
+It also kinda felt fun, in an odd kind of way, not an evil genius kind of feeling, but more of a bemusement at how difficult it actually is to get some stuff wrong, when often a simple HTML element is so much simpler.

-I honestly found it really difficult to create the site, it messed with my mind a little, in that I spent a heap of time scratching my head wondering why folk go to all the effort to make something wrong, when often HTML alone will just make it right in a much easier way.
+I honestly found it really difficult to create the site, it messed with my mind a lot, in that I guess due to the field I'm in, my brain has become kind of hardwired into developing stuff with everybody in mind.
+An analogy could be: it'd be like asking a fire fighter to use candles on their Christmas tree and leave them lit overnight whilst they and their family slept.
+They know better.

 ## So, what it is the purpose?

-So at Westminster, we are about to start running some training sessions for a group of colleagues, these colleagues want to learn how to identify WCAG issues, as well as other common accessibility barriers.
+At Westminster, we are intending to start running some training sessions for a group of colleagues, these colleagues want to learn how to identify WCAG issues, as well as other common accessibility barriers.
 We could have taken a site that's already in the public domain:

 * We'd spend quite some time looking for one that contained enough failures to align with our training plan
 * If we found a site in the wild, obviously we'd have no control over it, there is every chance the site would change, which would make this guide age, pretty quickly
 * We'd then likely have to build an accessible version of that site, as an example of how it should be when "fixed", because we would encourage participants in the training to take note of the difference with AT, etc
 * We'd have to be super careful about which site we chose, as we could quite easily get our employer in a spot of legal bother and potentially be disciplined for doing so and that's not a risk we're willing to take

-A custom-built small website that contains just enough accessibility issues to start folks off with identifying issues seemed the safest bet.
-This site won't change (after a period of Beat testing), there will be absolutely no changes to the code, whatsoever.
+A custom-built small website that contains just enough accessibility issues to start folks off in their testing journey seemed the safest bet.
+This site won't change (after a period of Beta testing), there will be absolutely no changes to the code, whatsoever.
 This enables us and potentially you, to have an unchanging platform to conduct this training on, in the hope of getting consistent results.

 There is of course a lot of nuance to accessibility testing, in that it is highly unlikely that two auditors given the same platform, will write up exactly the same issues.
 This is, in part due to interpretation of various success criteria, two people will interpret some of the more ambiguous aspects differently.
 It is also in part due to their levels of knowledge, the tools they use, their experience and multiple other factors.

 One important distinction that can result in two different people having a slightly different results, is where they align themselves on "WCAG purity":

-* The folks at the lower end of that scale may just fail everything they believe or know to be an accessibility barrier, irrespective of whether it actually fails a WCAG success criterion (SC)
+* The folks at the lower end of that scale may just fail everything they believe or know to be an accessibility barrier, irrespective of whether it actually fails a WCAG success criterion (SC).
+These follks are perhaps just starting out and have the best intentions, but sometimes knowing the difference between what is written and what is meant, in the WCAG standard takes a little time to learn
-* The folks in the middle of that scale will likely know something is not explicitly a failure due to loopholes or wording and still write the issue up.
+* The folks in the middle of that scale will likely know something is not explicitly a failure due to loopholes, wording, ambiguity or other nuances and still write the issue up.
 But they will explain that they are aware the wording of the success criterion "technically" allows this, but the "intent" of the success criterion combined with the obvious accessibility issue does not make this a non-issue and it should be addressed with a suitable level of priority.
 There is of course some overlap here, in that sometimes it may appear that something fails due to ambiguous wording and these folks may believe it to be a failure and write it up as such.
 * The purists, these are folks that typically understand every bit of nuance, every pitfall and every loophole in the WCAG docs.
-Their reports will typically follow WCAG to the letter, they will likely write up other defects in advisories or similar
+Their reports will typically follow WCAG to the letter, they will likely write up other defects in advisories or similar. many of these folks will have contributed to WCAG in some way, they may haved worked or volunteered with W3C or contributed on the WCAG GitHub, etc, or they may just have been in the game forever

 When I first started testing websites, I was definitely at the lower end of that scale, I was one of those "Which SC can I fail this against" folks.
 I believe my intent was pure, I wasn't failing things because the website would be better for me, I was failing them to make the website usable to people with disabilities, or so I believed.
 But, credibility is a thing, as I learned from highly-experienced others in the field, by reading their comments discussions or posts on various platforms.
 I began to understand this wasn't actually helping as much as I thought it was.
 The main concern here was, if I just failed something against a SC criterion just because it seemed the closest fit and I was called out on it, by a vendor, the rest of my report and myself could lose all credibility and the risk would be that nothing gets fixed, which is more harmful.

 Nowadays, I find myself somewhere in the middle of that scale, I'm by no means as smart as the folk who contribute to WCAG at W3C, but I do often read their lengthy discussions on GitHub, to improve my own knowledge.
 We do have "Weaknesses" in our reports, where we put non-WCAG issues.
 I explain my rationale, the effects on a user and/or their AT and I state that whilst it does not "technically" fail WCAG, it is still an accessibility issue.
-WCAG is not the be all and end all of accessibility, it's a minimum standard for "compliance" in many territories, not some magical standard that that could meet every disabled person's needs.
-Here, though, we will just be using WCAG, as other stuff would perhaps be at more risk of being subjective.
+WCAG is not the be all and end all of accessibility, it's a minimum standard for "compliance" in many territories, not some magical standard that could meet every disabled person's needs.
+Here, though, we will just be using WCAG, as other stuff would obviously be more subjective.

 Anyway, less about me.
 So the purpose of this platform is not so much to determine who interprets what in which way, it's main objective is to simply to provide a decent chunk of accessibility issues, on an unchanging platform to assist with learning or training.

 ## A word of warning

-Unfortunately, as the purpose of the test site is to be inaccessible, it will not play nicely with all assistive technologies, there are barriers that will be difficult or impossible to overcome with some assistive technologies. we have not included any strobe-effect animations, as we know the effect of these could in some cases be fatal or otherwise physically harmful.
+Unfortunately, as the purpose of the test site is to be inaccessible, it will not play nicely with all assistive technologies, there are barriers that will be difficult or "seemingly" impossible to overcome with some assistive technologies. we have not included any strobe-effect animations, as we know the effect of these could in some cases be fatal or otherwise physically harmful.
 By design, the experience will not be great for some assistive technology users in some parts.
 That is not to say that you cannot play along or just read along, but it is only fair that we provide this warning.

 There are of course some issues on this site that some users may not be able to perceive, due to their disability, there may be certain noises, colour or contrast issues and other issues that will not be possible to identify to everyone.
 I can only apologise for that, I genuinely feel uncomfortable putting something out there that isn't inclusive for all, but the only way we can do this is by creating a mixed bag of common issues and because they are are issues, by their very definition, they're going to be problematic to some folk.

 There are a couple of instances where I have implemented an off ramp, it's genuinely difficult to not give the game away to folk who don't need these off ramps, whilst still being aware that I need to do something.
-If you use a non-pointing device, there is one instance where I have used an off ramp, you'll likely know it when you find it, you can either refresh the page, or find the appropriate section and specific issue in this guide and I list a little trick I created.
+If you use a non-pointing device, there is one instance where I have used an off ramp, you'll likely know it when you find it, you can either refresh the page, or find the appropriate section and specific issue in this guide and I reveal a little trick I created, it's not perfect, but it's something.

-Similarly, if you a screen reader user, there is one instance that is particularly bad, when you encounter it, find the appropriate section and issue in this guide and I again have implemented a way to allow you to continue.
+Similarly, if you are a screen reader user, there is one instance that is particularly bad, when you encounter it, find the appropriate section and issue in this guide and I again have implemented a way to allow you to continue, it will at least allow you to continue and hopefully you will stop sticking pins in the Darren voodoo doll you may have reached for.

-If anybody discovers these off ramps, by accident, they're not not really part of the guide for learning testing, they're just there for others who may be blocked from participation, so any effect they have should be ignored, just pretend they are not there.
+If anybody discovers these off ramps, by accident, they're not really part of the guide for learning or testing, they're just there for others who may be blocked from participation, so any effect they have should be ignored, just pretend they are not there.

 ## So, let's dive in

 Firstly, this isn't a test, as such.
-Please don't submit your report to us, we won't be marking or providing feedback on anything, as we do not have the time.
+Please don't submit your report to us, we won't be marking it or providing feedback on anything, as we do not have the time.

 Secondly, there are only two rules, the first being "Thou shalt follow this guide in order" and the second being "There are no other rules".
 You are free to test with whatever tools, assistive technologies and manual methods you see fit.
 If you find one tool that finds every single issue, awesome, use that and please do share it with us.
 I jest, you won't find a single tool to get you through this, that's just wishful thinking.

 ### Do I need to find all of the issues?

 Nope.
-This isn't a competition, don't put yourself under pressure, find what you can and then when you cannot find anything else, compare your findings, with ours.
+This isn't a competition or even a marked test, don't put yourself under pressure, find what you can and then when you cannot find anything else, compare your findings, with ours.
 This is more applicable if you are just starting out, we all have to start somewhere, we mostly all get stuff wrong and sometimes, we can go down a rabbit hole learning about something we haven't previously encountered.

 ### What do I need?